StreamVLN: Streaming Vision-and-Language Navigation via SlowFast Context Modeling

 Data Type Source Samples Purpose

-Navigation (Expert)
+Navigation (Oracle)

 R2R